Tenants of neglected Fresno trailer park fear future - NewsBreak

 Tenants of neglected Fresno trailer park fear future

 FRESNO, Calif.
-(KGPE) – Residents of a historically neglected Fresno Mobile Home Park fear that a new owner might push them out.
+(KSEE) – Residents of a historically neglected Fresno Mobile Home Park fear that a new owner might push them out.

 For the past year, our station has investigated the Trails End Mobile Home Park and uncovered health code violations, safety concerns, and a wrongful death lawsuit.